A Tribute to Bad Santa Starring Mike Epps

 Jim Jones & Skull Gang Present A Tribute to Bad Santa Starring Mike Epps is a Christmas-themed hip hop compilation album by American rapper Jim Jones and hip hop collective Skull Gang.
-The album was released on November 25, 2008, by Koch Records and Splash.
+The album was released on November 25, 2008, by ByrdGang Records, Skull Gang Entertainment, 730 Dips Records, Asti, and Koch Records.
 The album features guest appearances from members of Dipset and ByrdGang, respectively.

 Background

 In February 2009, Deonta Cummings filed a lawsuit against Jim Jones and E1 Records (formerly Koch) alleging that his artist, Ivory Keys, was not given proper compensation or credit for his contribution to the album.